Investors brace for more swings as U.S. inflation specter rises

 “The conversation about equity risk premium, interest rates and inflation, we are coming full circle.”

-The jump in wage inflation pushed yields on the benchmark 10-year U.S. Treasury note closer to the 3.0 percent mark last seen four years ago, denting the attractiveness of equities, and unnerving investors fearful inflation will force the U.S. Federal Reserve to raises short term interest rates at a faster pace than is currently priced into the market.
+The jump in wage inflation pushed yields on the benchmark 10-year U.S. Treasury note US10YT=RR closer to the 3.0 percent mark last seen four years ago, denting the attractiveness of equities, and unnerving investors fearful inflation will force the U.S. Federal Reserve to raises short term interest rates at a faster pace than is currently priced into the market.

 The current earnings yield for the S&P 500 index companies stands at 5.4 percent, below the 6.4 percent average of the past 20 years.
 As bond yields rise the spread between the two narrows, prompting asset allocation changes between equities and fixed income.